F0lak/dm_open_ref/ref/proc/pixloc.md

 +   A new `pixloc` object or null.
 <!-- -->
 **Args:**
-+   x, y, z+ Pixel coordinates in world space (starting at 1,1,1).
++   x, y, z: Pixel coordinates in world space (starting at 1,1,1).
 When the first argument is an atom or pixloc, x and y are offsets.
-+   Atom+ An atom whose pixloc will be copied.
++   Atom: An atom whose pixloc will be copied.
-+   Pixloc+ An existing pixloc to copy.
++   Pixloc: An existing pixloc to copy.
-+   Vector+ A 2D vector to offset the new pixloc by.
++   Vector: A 2D vector to offset the new pixloc by.

 Creates a new `pixloc` object based on an existing object\'s